tracsman/AzureCT/TestPlan.md

 	1. Script should default to DurationInterval = Minutes, this without the DurationInterval option specifically called, and the Duration set to 1, the Script should run for 1 minute.
 	2. Many ! will show (around 50), each aproximately one second apart.
-	3. An end summary message will show statistics for the overall WebPing run.
-	4. A final message will indicate that the data was uploaded to the server.
-	5. Data for the run will be in two xml files, DiagJobDetail.xml and DiagJobHeader.xml, in the %temp% directory of the local Client PC.
-	6. Data will also be added to the xml files, DiagJobDetail.xml and DiagJobHeader.xml, in the c:\inetpub\wwwroot directory of the Azure VM.

 5. Test Name:  **WebPing Timeout 1 Second**